TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/50 - Philippians/Philippians 2/Philippians 2.18.md

 ---

-and in the same manner do ye also joy, and rejoice with me.
+In the same way, you also rejoice, and rejoice with me.